lttng/lttng-docs/contents/using-lttng/intro.md

-that can be done by the LTTng session daemon, which is controlled using `liblttng-ctl` or its command line utility, `lttng`: creating tracing sessions, listing tracing sessions and events, enabling/disabling events, starting/stopping the tracers, taking snapshots, etc.
+that can be done by the LTTng session daemon, which is controlled using `liblttng-ctl` or its command line utility, `lttng`: creating tracing sessions, listing tracing sessions and events, enabling/disabling events, starting/stopping the tracers, taking snapshots, amongst many other commands.

 This chapter is a complete user guide of both activities, with common use cases of LTTng exposed throughout the text.
 It is